MattMattL/SFML-3D-Graphics-Test/coding_style_guide/README.md

 ### define Keyword

 ## Classes

 ### Layout

-- A file should contain only one class
+- A header file should contain only one class
-- Funtion definitions are included in the same file
+- Function definitions are defined separately, in the same file
 - General layout for a class is shown below:

 ``` C++